cyborgoat/hyperhint/frontend/README.md

 ## API Integration

-The app is designed to work with a FastAPI backend.
-Currently, it uses mock API routes:
+The app connects to the HyperHint FastAPI backend for all its functionality:

-- `GET /api/files?q=query` - Returns file suggestions
+- `GET /api/files?q=query` - Fetches file suggestions.
-- `GET /api/actions?q=query` - Returns action suggestions
+- `GET /api/actions?q=query` - Fetches action suggestions.

-To integrate with your FastAPI server, update the `fetchSuggestions` function in `src/components/AutocompleteInput.tsx` to point to your backend endpoints.

-## LLM Integration

-The chat interface is ready for LLM integration.
-Update the `handleSendMessage` function in `src/components/ChatInterface.tsx` to connect to your Ollama or OpenAI compatible endpoint.
+- `POST /api/generate-filename` - Gets an AI-suggested filename based on content.
+- All chat and action execution is handled through the backend's SSE streaming endpoint.

 ## Tech Stack